drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 small, incremental, digestible bits of code at a time

 Produce shareable, repeatable, auditable (peer-review) playbooks.
 As the operation team becomes more comfortable writing code, they will want to solve more problems in this manner.
+Code will repeat and patterns will

 ## Outline